 We commit ourselves to honesty and openness in our relationships with one another;

-We commit ourselves to a reflective, spiritual approach and unity with one another as the foundations for this project [subject to individual interpretation];
+We commit ourselves to a reflective approach as the foundation of this project;

 We commit ourselves to be responsible and accountable in our actions to the community of which we are a part and to the principles of leadership, which have been established;